 - The Homesteader’s Herbal Companion by Amy Fewell

 When it comes down to it homesteading is not an unreachable dream.
 It’s about how hard you’re willing to work to make that dream a reality.
 Because as we’ve discovered acreage has nothing to do with whether or not you can call yourself a homesteader.
 It’s all about your state of mind.
 So start where you are making small changes and don’t be afraid to learn new things.
 Aaron and I have come a long way from that little apartment and our itch to live a more self-sustainable life.
 And we have even bigger dreams for the future!

-Get free printable when you sign up for our bi-monthly newsletter!
+Get this free printable when you sign up for our weekly newsletter!